-Indian wolf snakes certainly aren’t the largest snakes in Asia, but they can grow up to three feet long.
+The Indian wolf snake certainly isn’t the largest snake in Asia, but it can grow up to three feet long.
 They have highly variable coloring but always have dark bodies with thin stripes running down the body.
 Indian wolf snakes aren’t venomous and pose little threat to humans.

 9. Bamboo Pit Viper (Craspedocephalus gramineus)

 Bamboo pit vipers grow to a maximum length of about 3.5 feet.
 They’re brightly colored, with dark green backs and sides and lime green undersides.
 Even their eyes are bright green.
 They’re localized to southern India and some parts of northern India.
 Bamboo pit vipers have highly toxic venom, and don’t hesitate to use it if people stray too near.